-If, at any annual or interim re-examination, an existing public housing family with is determined to have an annual (gross) income exceeding 120 percent of the area median income, the family will be considered over-income and ineligible for housing under the Public Housing Program, unless the family meets one of the following criteria:
+If, at any annual or interim re-examination, an existing public housing family is determined to have an annual (gross) income exceeding 120 percent of the area median income, the family will be considered over-income and ineligible for housing under the Public Housing Program, unless the family meets one of the following criteria:

-(i) The family is under a valid contract for participation in a Family Self-

-Sufficiency Program; or

-(ii) The family is receiving earned income disallowance, and application of the disallowance places the family below the over-income threshold.
+- (i) The family is under a valid contract for participation in a Family Self-Sufficiency Program; or - (ii) The family is receiving earned income disallowance, and application of the disallowance places the family below the over-income threshold.

-Any family which is over income, and which does not meet either of the criteria (i) or (ii) above will be issued a 30-day notice to vacate.
-If the family fails to comply with the notice to vacate, RRHA may observe lease termination procedures.
+Any family over income, and does not meet either of the criteria (i) or (ii) above will be issued a 30-day notice to vacate.
+If the family fails to comply with the notice to vacate, RRHA may initiate lease termination procedures.

-An over-income family meeting either of the criteria (i) or (ii) above may be allowed to continued occupancy in public housing for a maximum of 24 consecutive months from the date which such family entered over-income status.
-If, at the end of such period of 24 consecutive months the family has not experienced a decrease in income which would remove the family from over-income status, the PHA must either terminate tenancy within 6 months or charge the family the alternative non-public housing rent.
+An over-income family meeting either of the criteria (i) or (ii) above may be allowed to continue occupancy in public housing for a maximum of 24 consecutive months from the date which such family entered over-income status.
+If, at the end of such period of 24 consecutive months the family has not experienced a decrease in income which would remove the family from over-income status, Pursuant to HOTMA Section 103, RRHA will terminate tenancy within six (6) months.
 At any time during the consecutive 24-month period the PHA determines that the family's income is below the over-income limit, the family is entitled to a new 24 consecutive month period and new notices.